 Personalization is more than using a customer’s name, it’s more about giving the info that corresponds user expectations.

 The main target of banners is to catch the eye and to quicken the interest in reading the online mail.
-One of the best practices of email template design is to use banners in the beginning of your email just after the header.
+Email layout best practices are to use banners at the beginning of your email just after the header.

 The classical banner is a picture with few welcome words that intrigue or grab the user attention.
 It’s a really good practice to rarefy the text with few banners.
 You may pace a call to action button, link to a landing page of your official website on a banner which is used in the message and your chances to have email leads will go double.

 Here are examples of a good banner design so get inspired:

 There is a rule to create an email with one intent, one topic and, obviously, you should use one call to action.
 The buttons grab more attention than links.
 If you anyway use links make them with anchors and place in the beginning of your email.